andreaparisi-science/Python3_with_comments/README.md

 End of multiline comment: #]

-This will allow the script to be run normally even when directly using the standard python interpreter
+It will allow the script to be run normally even when directly using the standard python interpreter